-Crude Oil and Gas Prices (Updated 7/7)
+Crude Oil and Gas Prices (Updated 7/21)

-EIA Outlook For Gasoline: "U.S. regular gasoline retail prices averaged \$2.78per gallon (gal)in 1H21, compared with an average of \$2.20/gal in 1H20.
+EIA Outlook For Gasoline18: "U.S. regular gasoline retail prices averaged \$2.78per gallon (gal)in 1H21, compared with an average of \$2.20/gal in 1H20.
 In June, monthly retail gasoline prices averaged \$3.06/gal, the first time the monthly average was more than \$3.00/gal since October."

-EIA Outlook For Oil: "Brent crude oil prices averaged \$73/b in June 2021, up \$5/b from May.
+EIA Outlook For Oil19: "Brent crude oil prices averaged \$73/b in June 2021, up \$5/b from May.
 June was the first month when Brent crude oil prices averaged more than \$70/b since May 2019.
 The increase likely reflected market expectations of continuing near-term tightness in global oil markets, which were evident in ongoing declines in global oil inventories.
-As vaccination rollouts have continued to ramp up in parts of the world, personal travel and mobility have been rising during much of 2021.Increasing oil consumption combined with production restraint from OPEC+ and relatively flat crude oil output in the United States have kept global oil consumption above global oil supply, draining inventories.
+As vaccination rollouts have continued to ramp up in parts of the world, personal travel and mobility have been rising during much of 2021.
+Increasing oil consumption combined with production restraint from OPEC+ and relatively flat crude oil output in the United States have kept global oil consumption above global oil supply, draining inventories.
 Although global oil inventories during May and June fell at a slower rate than earlier in the year, the inventory draws of 1.2 million b/d over the past two months indicate the oil market was still in a structural deficit.
 Crude oil prices received additional support from increasing global economic activity and decreasing global COVID-19 cases.
 These factors have also contributed to rising prices across a wide range of assets including equities and other commodities."

-Gas Prices Continue To Climb, Remail Above \$3 A Gallon: Oil prices, as benchmarked at West Texas Intermediate, jumped nearly \$2 a barrel in at the end of June to \$73.48, the highest it has been in nearly three years.
-Since election day, oil prices have climbed over \$35 a barrel.
-Gas prices rose again this week to \$3.12, the highest mark since October 2014.
-Gas is 20 percent higher than the beginning of 2020.
+Gas Prices Continue To Climb, Remail Above \$3 A Gallon: Oil prices, as benchmarked at West Texas Intermediate, fell less than a dollar a barrel in mid-July to \$73.35, remaining near three year highs.
+Since election day, oil prices have climbed over \$36 a barrel.
+Gas prices rose again this week to \$3.15, the highest mark since October 2014.
+Gas is 22 percent higher than the beginning of 2020.20